sriharinivaasan/REDBUSWEBSCRAP/README.md

 # REDBUSWEBSCRAP
-Webscrap of redbus using streamlit and show using selenium
+Webscrap of redbus using streamlit and show using selenium.